-The West Coast is often referred to as a vanlifer’s paradise.
+Exploring the West Coast is often referred to as a vanlifer’s paradise.

 There is an abundance of hikes – try to prioritize.

-You may find that your dream hike list for the West Coast has become overwhelming.
+You may find that your dream hike list for exploring the West Coast has become overwhelming.
 While you really can’t go wrong in choosing which to tackle first, do your best to prioritize your wish list.
 Seek out the trails you are most excited about first and leave the rest for the next time around!
 The West Coast has so much to see and it simply cannot be tackled in one trip.
 There are simply too many incredible trails and landscapes along this side of the country for that short amount of time.
 In fact, you may never actually fully conquer your hiking wish-list.
 Part of the fun of researching hikes is to constantly add to this list, providing an opportunity for dreaming and excitement.
 Even so, one of the last things you want to happen when exploring an area is to learn about an epic hike, just immediately after leaving the area.
 Do some research ahead of time, ask your community for recommendations, then prioritize.
 There is so much to see and we would hate for you to miss it.

 Recognize how different the weather will be in Washington versus California.

-One of the best aspects of the West Coast is the vast difference throughout its entirety.
+One of the best aspects of exploring the West Coast is the vast difference throughout its entirety.
 You can explore lush, temperate rainforests in Washington, driftwood covered beaches in Oregon, and palm tree-filled cities in California.
 These states are all incredibly different and you’ll want to be prepared.
 Not only do they differ from each other, but the seasons within each state are also immensely different.
 Oregon may rain inches per month in the winter but easily hit 100 degrees in the summer.
 Be especially careful of snow during the winter throughout the passes (particularly in southern Oregon, central California, and the tri-cities of Washington).
 Check out the weather forecast, plan appropriate activities, and pack accordingly.

 Know how to identify your public lands: BLM, National Forest, recreation lands, etc.